 3- Secondary Data through secondary sources as mentioned above.

+What scale you will use for your questionnaire?

+It will be closed ended or open ended?

+You will develop same questionnaire for both employees and managers or you will develop separate questionnaires for both

 Questionnaire and interviews will be conducted.
 A detailed questionnaire will be made to be sent to different employees with different job title and authority.
 100 employees will be used for these tools.
 Basic information will be collected through these tools such as, what the respondent do?
 Who he/she reports?
 How information flows around him/her?
 What is the hierarchy of the department?

 Total population……………?